Downbeat: Assembling the Orchestra

 Ever since its founding in 1966, the SSO has valued its youngest members.
 While college musicians routinely play with the orchestra, advanced high school instrumentalists may also audition for membership.
 SSO Fellows perform alongside professional musicians in all concerts throughout the season.
 To learn more and schedule an audition, please contact Daniel Dominick.

 Hosted by Austin College and operated by the SSO, Austin College Summer Music Camp is a program for middle and high school students that provides musical development through chamber music, electives, and large ensembles.
 SSO musicians, AC professors, and area music directors serve as camp faculty.
-ACSMC 2023 will take place June 12-16.
+ACSMC 2024 dates will be announced by January, 2024, and registration will open March 1, 2024.
 For questions and to apply, visit the ACSMC website.